-Inquiry or complaints may be made to the Colorado Private Occupational School Board, Department of Higher Education at (303) 862-3001.
-Students may file complaints online with the Board at http://highered.colorado.gov/dpos.
-There is a two-year limitation (from student's last date of attendance) on the Board taking action on student complaints.
+Inquiry or complaint may be made to the Colorado Department of Higher Education, Private Occupational School Board at (303) 862-3001 or http://highered.colorado.gov/dpos.
+The student has a two-year limitation of Division action on student complaints.
+Agents licensed by the Colorado Department of Higher Education, Private Occupational School Board.